moskensoap/brainfuck/README.md

 # brainfuck-compiler

-The compiler, written in C, generates C code from Brainfuck source files and passes this C code to the `cc` compiler via a pipeline.
+The Brainfuck compiler, written in C, generates C code from Brainfuck source files and passes it to the `cc` compiler via a pipeline.
+Additionally, the compiler will get Brainfuck code from stdin and put C code to stdout when no source files are chosen.

 ## Process